fastruby/rails_stats/README.md

 * Add views (jbuilder, erb, haml) but don't count towards ratios
 * Support JS for projects that have it in public
 * Add css but don't count towards ratios
+* output other metrics like number of tables and columns
+* test unit support